ojandl/BEng-Light-in-the-Museum/README.md

   + Source codes for reconstructing Vivado project for the transmitter FPGA
   + Software code (C) running on Microblaze core
 + Documentation
-  + Instructions, required software, hardware used, thesis abstract,...
+  + Instructions, hardware used, thesis abstract,...

 Please consult the README.md file found within the corresponding subdirectory for further details about each section.

+**Required Software**
+During Light in the Museum, the software package Vivado 2019.1 from Xilinx was used for hardware programming.
+Xilinx SDK 2019.1 was then used to create the necessary softwawre.
+These programs are available from the Download section of the Xilinx website.